Prevailing thermally-pulsing-asymptotic-giant branch stars in the near-infrared rest-frame spectra of distant quiescent galaxies: towards robust galaxy ages and masses: Abstract

 \section{Abstract}

-We recently reported the discovery of prominent features from the thermally pulsing asymptotic giant branch (TP-AGB) phase in the near-IR rest-frame of a massive quiescent galaxy (QG) at $z\sim 1$ observed with the JWST, which set strong constraints on population synthesis models.
-Here we compare those results against similar measures from a much larger sample of JWST/NIRSpec PRISM spectra for 27 QGs at $z>1$ from programs GO-5019 and CEERS, with signal-to-noise ratios of $\sim$100 (15/27) and $\sim$50 (12/27), respectively.
-Each spectrum is modeled with three stellar population synthesis models: the latest Maraston (M13) models with a sizable TP-AGB phase, the Bruzual \& Charlot 2003 (BC03) and the Conroy \& Gunn (2009, C09) models, both of which include TP-AGB contributions of smaller magnitude.
-The M13 model generally provides the best fit quality.
-Compared to BC03 and C09, M13 yields systematically younger mass-weighted ages (by $<$500 Myr) hence lower stellar masses (by $<$0.2 dex).
-All models favor super-solar ($Z/Z_\odot>$1.5) metallicities.
-Signal-to-noise-weighted stacked spectra reveal that TP-AGB-related features are strongest in galaxies with mass-weighted ages of $t=$0.4–1.8 Gyr, consistent with the predicted peak TP-AGB contribution in M13 models.
-Further sample subdivisions show that these features are most pronounced in high-mass ($\log M_*/M_\odot \ge 10.445$), dusty (A$_{\rm v}\ge0.6$), and metal-rich ($Z/Z_\odot \ge$1.35) systems.
-These results confirm the prevalence of TP-AGB stars in the NIR spectra of high-redshift, intermediate-age galaxies and pave the way towards improved spectral population synthesis modeling and robust stellar ages and masses.
+We recently reported the discovery of prominent features from the thermally pulsing asymptotic-giant-branch (TP-AGB) phase in the rest-frame near-infrared of a massive quiescent galaxy (QG) at $z\sim 1$ observed with the JWST, which provides strong constraints on population synthesis { (SPS)} models.
+Here we { extend this analysis to 27} JWST/NIRSpec PRISM spectra of QGs at $z>1$ from GO-5019 and CEERS, with signal-to-noise ratios of $\sim$100 (15/27) and $\sim$50 (12/27), respectively.
+Each spectrum is modeled with three SPS models: the latest Maraston (M13) models with a sizable TP-AGB phase, and widely-used Bruzual \& Charlot 2003 (BC03) and Conroy \& Gunn 2009 (C09) models, both { with weaker} TP-AGB { contributions}.
+M13 generally provides the best { overall} fit { and the most consistency between the optical and the NIR.
+Only M13 yields consistent ages from separate fits to the optical, the NIR and the full wavelength ranges.} Compared to BC03 and C09, M13 yields systematically younger mass-weighted ages (by $<500$ Myr) hence lower stellar masses (by $<0.2$ dex).
+All models favor super-solar ($Z/Z_\odot >1.5$) metallicities.
+Signal-to-noise-weighted stacked spectra reveal that TP-AGB-related features are strongest in galaxies with mass-weighted ages of $t=0.4–1.8$ Gyr, consistent with the predicted peak TP-AGB contribution in M13.
+Further sample subdivisions show that these features are most pronounced in high-mass, dusty, and metal-rich systems.
+These results { support a significant contribution from} TP-AGB stars { to} the NIR spectra of high-redshift, intermediate-age galaxies and pave the way towards improved spectral population synthesis modeling and robust stellar ages and masses.

 \keywords{\uat{Galaxies}{573} --- \uat{Cosmology}{343} }